 While this may seem to you like an impossible task in owner operator trucking, it really is not that hard to do.
 You have to consider that all these laws were created for you and other truckers around you to have a safe trip all the way.
 We understand that usually speeding may get you where you need to go more quickly, but it can also get your driving record blemished by being nailed with a ticket, or even worse an accident, and that is more than enough to ruin anyone’s day and any future hiring opportunities.
 That is why in the owner operator trucking business we recommend to take a deep breath and plan your trip, leave earlier and be patient.
 The longer you go without a traffic ticket the sooner you will get the steady income that you want with no hassle.

-By now, you know that owner operator companies’ biggest concern is complying with safety regulations on order to maintain a good company safety ranking.
+By now, you know that owner operator companies’ biggest concern is complying with safety regulations in order to maintain a good company safety ranking.
 Is because of this reason that if your performance as an owner operator trucker is clean, meaning you have a clean driving record, you will be able to have more job opening and have the benefit of choosing between the companies that will offer more money.

 Remember that the best truck owner operators are aware that they must be careful.
 Then you just have to accept your responsibility of being a safe truck driver, to be held accountable for your record and to face the consequences of your actions behind the wheel.
 Don’t do it for your employer, do it for you and your loved ones, they depend on you.
 Always think that is better to spend the money with them than to use it to pay for a ticket.

 At some point in your owner operator trucking career, you will get a citation from a DOT officer or an officer that thinks you violated a traffic regulation.
 Not to worry, we will give you some recommendations on how to handle it from when the officer asks you for your CDL and registration to when the officer has finished writing the citation.
 Hopefully if following these recommendations the officer might even let you go with a verbal warning.
-This will determine how it affects your future owner operator trucking career, so put special attention on the following:
+This will determine how it affects your future owner operator trucking jobs, so put special attention on the following:

-For this part, we want to help you with a few suggestion for you to be ready to fight a ticket and disputing the charges in court to avoid having any citation or violation show up on your MVR (Motor Vehicle Report).
+For this part, we want to help you with a few suggestions for you to be ready to fight a ticket and disputing the charges in court to avoid having any citation or violation show up on your MVR (Motor Vehicle Report).
 Take note that states and counties across the US vary in the way they handle citations.
 For that reason, you will want to get the specifics for contesting a traffic ticket in the area you were cited.

 Sometimes is better to hire a traffic attorney expert in traffic tickets or let your owner operator trucking company handle it, but that depends on your specific case.
 We recommend it if you think this violation you’re facing could get on your record.
 Sometimes it pays to get professional legal help from these lawyers that often devote their entire practice to traffic tickets.
 Some even offer a money-back guarantee if they fail to keep the ticket off your record.
 In addition, most of them usually have a free consultation, so you have nothing to lose.